Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch7/index.md

 Even without knowing anything about the blades, 14130 Hz is a suspiciously high frequency to be among the first few modes.
 This is well above the typical range within which the lower natural frequencies of large blades occur.
 From experience, we are typically interested in natural frequencies below 2000 Hz.

 !!! note "Note"
-    Blade natural frequencies are not usually made public by blade manufactures.
-No doubt there will be exceptions to the 2000 Hz cutoff proclaimed above.
-But in our experience, this is a good rule of thumb.
-The first natural frequency of rotor blades generally occur way below 14130 Hz.
+    Blade natural frequencies are not usually made public by blade manufacturers.
+No doubt there are exceptions to the 2000 Hz cutoff used above.
+In my experience, however, this is a good rule of thumb.
+The first natural frequency of rotor blades generally occur far below 14130 Hz.

+!!! note "What is the highest frequency you can measure using BTT?"

+    SEE MY ARTICLE ON PROBE SPACING.

 The vibrations caused by the stator vanes are therefore not the culprit.